How to Tell the Stories of India’s Endangered Species

 Story: The Revival of the One-Horned Rhinoceros

-Today, Kaziranga is home to over two-thirds of the world’s one-horned rhinos.
+Today, Kaziranga holds more than two-thirds of the world’s one-horned rhinos.

 5. Bridge Science and Emotion – Let the Data Be Felt